Lonsdale Quay and Lower Lonsdale

 TIP #1: Consider going to the Lonsdale Quay Market on a Friday in the late afternoon so you can combine it with a visit to the night market at Shipbuilders Square in the summer.

-If staying for less than 1 or 2 hours, if you park a couple of blocks or more away from the Quay you can also take advantage of North Vancouver’s free on-street parking (assuming you can find an empty spot).
+TIP #2: There used to be free parking on weekends and evenings at the ICBC parkade on tiny Rogers Avenue just off Esplanade.
+As of 2020, however, this is no longer the case.
+If staying for less than 1 or 2 hours though, if you park a couple of blocks or more away from the Quay you can still take advantage of North Vancouver’s free on-street parking (assuming you can find an empty spot).

 TIP #3: Got little kids?
 Need a break from dragging them through the market?
 Then check out the free kids’ play area upstairs in the market building at Lonsdale Quay.
 It’s tiny (so your kids need to be tiny too), but the play area can keep the children happily entertained while you sit for a rest and/or read a book.